DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2018-12-18-minimum-course-requirements.md

 ---
 title: New course wizard – Minimum course requirements
-description: Choose the minimum course requirements from the new course wizard.
+description: Choose the minimum course requirements from the new course wizard
 date: 2018-12-18
 ---